 1976 Home Shirt

-Amazon have a selection of retro Wales shirts including a 1976 home shirt.
+Amazon has a selection of retro Wales shirts including a 1976 home shirt.

 This shirt marked a centenary since the formation of the Welsh Football Association and also marked the period when Wales employed a full-time manager for the first time – until then it had been carried out on a part-time basis.

 Manager of Northampton Dave Bowen rejected the role, and it was given to the Head of Coaching of the Welsh Football Association – Mike Smith.